-The race starts at 6:30 am sharp!
+The race starts at 6:00 am sharp at the Stilson Lot!
 We do not start our races late so please get to the start line early.
 Runners will have 4 hours to finish the race.
 That is a 18 minute mile- plenty of time for walkers!

-6:15 am – Runners line up at the start line.
-Last call for gear check
+5:50 am – Runners line up at the start line & Last call for gear check

 *There are no dogs allowed on the shuttles or at the finish line.

-The race will have 3 parking areas for runners and spectators, with one being at the start line (Stilson Lot).
+The race will have 3 parking areas for runners, with one being at the start line (Stilson Lot).

-For runners Staying in Jackson, we recommend going to the lot at 155 E Gill Ave. to catch a shuttle.
-However, parking is very limited there and we strongly encourage runners to walk to that lot from their hotel, or get dropped off.
-The shuttle will leave the corner lot at Gill and Cache St at 4:45 am.
+For runners Staying in Jackson, we recommend going to the lot at 250 N Cache St Parking Lot. to catch a shuttle.
+However, parking is very limited there and we strongly encourage runners to walk to that lot from their hotel or get dropped off.
+The shuttle will leave 250 N Cache St at 4:30 am.

 *There are no dogs allowed on the shuttles or at the finish line.

-Shuttles will transport runners and spectators back to the parking lots after the race.
+Shuttles will transport runners back to all three parking lots after the race.
 These shuttles will be leaving continuously as they fill up.
 The last shuttle will leave shortly after the last runners have completed their race.

 Grand Teton 5K Information

-We are excited to be offering a 5K race now!
-In addition to the half marathon, a 5 kilometer race will take place on Friday evening, June 4th at 7:00 pm.
+We are excited to be offering a 5K race!
+In addition to the half marathon, a 5 kilometer race will take place on Friday, June 4th at 6:00 pm.